CJ-375 CRIMINAL JUSTICE INTERNSHIP

 PS.
 The internship is a required course that you must complete to graduate.
 You must follow the application procedure outlined in my faculty homepage where the application can be saved as a text file, completed and emailed to me directly.
 That starts the process.
 Obviously, you should meet with your advisor and plan your schedule and determine what semester you would need your internship.
 Internships are limited as you are taking the internship along with your other courses.
 While the FBI, DEA, etc. looks like a great internship idea you have to think logically about what you want.
 Can you travel to Newark, Trenton, etc. to attend the internship?
 How long of an application process does the agency have?
 Do they require a 3.0 or 3.5 gpa?Are you guaranteed the internship?
 This is very important as what do you do if they don't accept you?
 Delay your graduation?
 Will you be able to gain any valuable experience at the internship?
 My answer to this is YES.
 Because ANY experience in the field, whether in your preferred area or not, is just that experience.
 Experience that you can use in the future.

 Debbie J. Goodman, Ron Grimming.
 Work in Criminal Justice; An A-Z Guide to Careers.
 Pearson, Prentice Hill.

 APA Manual, Current Edition.

 Intern students will evaluate principles of criminal justice through on-site participation at an approved criminal justice agency.
-The agency will be studied with respect to its stated purposes and contributions to the field of Criminal Justice.
+The agency will be studied with respect to its stated purposes and contributions to the field of Criminal Justice and Homeland Security.
 Students will analyze field experiences in terms of academic research and classroom instruction.
 Students will have the opportunity to meet and work with professionals in their chosen field of interest through a structured program of supervision and evaluation.
 The course also provides students with an opportunity to integrate academic and experiential knowledge.

 Upon completion of the course, the successful student will be able to: